 How Can You Add Arc-Fault Protection to Your Home?

 Contact a licensed electrical contractor and have them evaluate your home, and give you a bid to do this for you.
-It is normally as simple as replacing several breakers in the breaker panel, so it is not a real expensive thing to achieve, and it will definitely make your home and family safer.
+It is normally as simple as replacing several breakers in the breaker panel, so it is not a real expensive thing to achieve, and it will definitely make your home and family more safe.

 There are actually three ways to achieve arc-fault protection for your home;